-Former Vice President Joe Biden’s once-solid double-digit lead over the rest of the field of 2020 Democratic Party presidential nominees shrunk, in recent weeks, before substantially re-expanding over the past few weeks.
-Biden currently stands 8.5% above second-place Sen. Elizabeth Warren (D-MA) in the average of recent national polling.
-Sen. Bernie Sanders (I-VT), South Bend, Indiana, Mayor Pete Buttigieg, and Sen. Kamala Harris (D-CA) round out the top five in most recent national polling.
-Increasingly, the field appears to be shaping up as a three-horse race among Biden, Warren, and Sanders, although Buttigieg has recently been surging in Iowa.
+Former Vice President Joe Biden’s once-solid double-digit lead over the rest of the field of 2020 Democratic Party presidential nominees shrunk, over the latter parts of the summer, before dramatically re-expanding over the past two months.
+Biden currently stands 11.0% above second-place Sen. Bernie Sanders (I-VT) in the average of recent national polling.
+Sen. Elizabeth Warren (D-MA), South Bend, Indiana Mayor Pete Buttigieg, and former New York City Mayor Michael Bloomberg round out the top five in most recent national polling.
+Buttigieg, in particular, has been dramatically surging in the crucial early-voting states of Iowa and New Hampshire.

-A recent Harvard-Harris national poll conducted from 10/29/19 – 10/31/19 showed Biden, at 33%, with a 15-point lead over Sanders.
-Sanders was up three points on Warren and no one else polled in double digits.
+A recent Hill/HarrisX national poll conducted from 11/30/19 – 12/01/19 showed Biden, at 31%, with a 16-point lead over Sanders.
+Sanders was up five points on Warren and no one else polled in double digits.

-A recent NBC News/Wall Street Journal national poll conducted from 10/27/19 – 10/30/19 showed Biden, at 27%, with a four-point lead over Warren.
-Warren was up four points on Sanders and no one else polled in double digits.
+A recent Politico/Morning Consult national poll conducted from 11/25/19 – 12/01/19 showed Biden, at 29%, with a nine-point lead over Sanders.
+Sanders was up five points on Warren and no one else polled in double digits.

 Will Warren and Biden remain the two frontrunners?
-Will Buttigieg or Yang catch more traction?
+Will Buttigieg’s remarkable Iowa surge continue to hold?
 Stay tuned.

 Latest Aggregate Early State-By-State Polling Data

 Iowa: Buttigieg 24.0%, Sanders 18.3%, Warren 17.7%, Biden 16.3%, Klobuchar 5.3%

 New Hampshire: Buttigieg 20.0%, Sanders 17.0%, Warren 14.3%, Biden 13.7%, Gabbard 5.0%